streamlit/docs/content/kb/tutorials/chat.md

 st.session_state.messages.append({"role": "assistant", "content": full_response})
 ```

 Above, we've replaced the list of responses with a call to [`openai.ChatCompletion.create`](https://platform.openai.com/docs/guides/gpt/chat-completions-api).
 We've set `stream=True` to stream the responses to the frontend.
 In the API call, we pass the model name we hardcoded in session state and pass the chat history as a list of messages.
 We also pass the `role` and `content` of each message in the chat history.
+Finally, OpenAI returns a stream of responses (split into chunks of token), which we iterate through and display each chunk.

 Finally, we iterate through the responses and display them character by character to simulate the model "thinking" before responding.

 Putting it all together, here's the full code for our ChatGPT-like app and the result: